Water saving tap aerator

 We have reduced our bathroom tap water consumption in hundreds of liters every year by installing an inexpensive water saving tap aerator.

-Most of us understand the importance of saving water so we do our best to close the water taps while not in use and teach our children that water is very valuable and must not be wasted.
+Most of us understand the importance of saving water so we do our best to close the water taps while not in use and teach our children that water it is very valuable and must not be wasted.

-Still, as a parent, I have came to realize that very small children (and some adults) may not have yet enough awareness and we need to take a more active role into making sure that water is not being wasted.
+Still, as a parent, I have came to realize that very small children (and some adults) may not have yet enough awareness so we need to take a more active role into making sure that water is not being wasted.

 Because of the strong water pressure at home, our bathroom tap was using much more water that necessary for just simply cleaning the hands or brushing the teeth.
 We were wasting water and money!

 I came across a water saving tap aerator that claimed to use only one litre of water every 3,8 seconds and had very good reviews so I decided to give it a try.